 For those who care deeply about safeguarding the environment, Cusco offers a variety of environmental volunteer programs to participate in.
 You could get involved with beach clean-ups along the coastlines near Lima, plant trees on deforested hillsides, or even join research teams collecting data about endangered species like jaguars and macaws.

-Healthcare Volunteer Programs:
+Volunteer in Healthcare Programs:

-Education Volunteer Programs:
+Volunteer in Education Programs:

 In addition, disaster relief volunteer programs operate all over Peru, offering aid following natural disasters like floods & earthquakes while helping rebuild homes destroyed by these events (amongst other activities).
 Volunteers should expect long days filled with hard labor but know that their efforts will go towards making positive changes within affected communities directly impacted by these tragedies…so don’t forget your work gloves.

 Don’t forget to have fun and indulge in the diverse offerings of Peru, from savoring ceviche to attending concerts at Plaza San Francisco.
 Take time out between shifts to explore Peruvian cuisine (ceviche anyone?), visit ancient Incan ruins scattered around town, and participate in cultural activities like traditional music concerts held every weekend at Plaza San Francisco downtown.
-The possibilities do seem endless when it comes down to enjoying everything this amazing city has got going on 24/7.
+The possibilities seem endless when it comes down to enjoying everything this amazing city has going on 24/7.

-Make a Difference in Peru
+Make a Difference by participating in volunteer programs in Peru

 Visiting Peru provides a unique opportunity to experience the culture, contribute positively, and gain meaningful connections.
 Opportunities to contribute abound, from temporary assignments to more permanent ones.
 You’ll be able to connect with locals, learn about Peruvian history and culture, and even enjoy some delicious cuisine while impacting the community.